-The plant continued to perform well as a result of ongoing improvements and optimization work since commercial production began in early 2017, as well the recovered grade also continues to exceed expectations, a key driver in achieving production targets.
+The plant continued to perform well as a result of ongoing improvements and optimization work since commercial production began in early 2017.
+The recovered grade also continued to exceed expectations, a key driver in achieving production targets.
+Highlights this year include the recovery of a 95-carat white octahedron of top clarity, the largest gem-quality stone since production commenced.
+A 60.59-carat, fancy vivid yellow octahedra was recovered in August 2018.

-Mountain Province reports their prices realized per sale of their share of the diamonds from the Gahcho Kué mine (Table 3).
-The first eight sales of 2018 have shown considerable variation in carats sold and value per carat, but net proceeds realized has remained relatively constant.
-From this data, the average price realized for these stones has been approximately \$75 US\$ per carat.
-The joint venture continues to produce extraordinary stones, including a 95.21 carat top clarity white octahedron.
+Mountain Province Diamonds reported their prices realized per sale of their share of the diamonds from the Gahcho Kué Mine.
+The first eight sales of 2018 have shown considerable variation in carats sold and value per carat, but net sales proceeds realized has remained relatively constant (Table 3).
+From this data, the average price realized for these stones has been approximately \$USD 74 per carat.

-Table 3: Mountain Province Diamonds sales results, carats sold and prices realized for Mountain Province 49% share of 2018 Gahcho Kué production.
+Table 3.
+Mountain Province Diamonds sales results, carats sold and prices realized for Mountain Province's 49% share of 2018 Gahcho Kué production.

-Feb Mar April Мау June July Aug Sept
+Feb Mar April May June July Aug Oct Nov

-Sale 1 2 3 4 5 6 7 8
+Sale 1 2 3 4 5 6 7 8 9

-Carats (000's) 351 177 451 350 356 334.751 411.317 366.505
+Carats (000's) 351 177 451 350 356 335 411 367 246

-Million US\$ 27.3 25.1 26.4 28.3 30.3 22.2 26.9 24.2
+Million US\$ 27.3 25.1 26.4 28.3 30.3 22.2 26.9 24.2 17.7

-US\$/carat 78 142 59 81 85 66 65 66
+US\$/carat 78 142 59 81 85 66 65 66 72

-The partners conducted a detailed exploration program focused on three objectives; drill test for extensions to the Hearne kimberlite between the north and south lobes, drill test the corridor between 5034 and Tuzo, particularly around the North Pipe kimberlite, and drill test the Curie ground gravity target located between the Tesla and Tuzo kimberlites.
+The partners conducted a detailed exploration program focused on three objectives: drill test for extensions to the Hearne kimberlite between the north and south lobes; drill test the corridor between 5034 and Tuzo pipes, particularly around the North pipe kimberlite, and; drill test the Curie ground gravity target located between the Tesla and Tuzo kimberlites.